jletroui/FrcJavaKoans/README.md

 ### Running the koans again

 Now that we think we completed the koan, let's ask the master what he thinks and see what happens.
-To run the koans, right-click on `PathToEnlightment.java` and choose `Run Java`.
+To run the koans, right-click on `EnglishPathToEnlightment.java` and choose `Run Java`.
 You should see this output:

 ```
 Thinking AboutConsoleAndVariables ...